emily-frank/emily-frank.github.io/_pages/research.md

 ## Under review:
 1. **Paper Walls: Administrative Burden and the Unequal Inclusion of Refugees**<br>
-Dissertation project demonstrating how refugees with a precarious legal status in Germany experience systematically greater administrative burdens when accessing welfare state resources, resulting in differential inclusion in social rights.
+How does bureaucratic bordering contribute to differential inclusion?
+This qualitative project demonstrates that refugees with a precarious legal status in Germany experience systematically greater administrative burdens when accessing welfare state resources, resulting in differential inclusion in social rights.

 2. **Beyond Depressive Symptoms: Conceptualizing Social Suffering Among Displaced Syrians in Lebanon**, with Laura Hertner (Humboldt-Universität zu Berlin) and Dana Abdel-Fatah (Charité)<br>

 3. **Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes** with Tim Müller (Humboldt-Universität zu Berlin)<br>
-Paper for the Migration & Sozialstaat project, combining quantitative text analysis of newspaper content with regression analysis of public opinion data.
-Results demonstrate that high-income individuals, while they hold more positive immigration attitudes overall, are more likely to hold somewhat more negative attitudes at times of high media salience.
+How do the effects of media coverage of immigration on attitudes vary by socioeconomic status?
+This analysis combines quantitative text analysis of newspaper content with regression analysis of public opinion data.
+Results demonstrate that high-income individuals, while they hold more positive immigration attitudes overall, hold increasingly negative attitudes at times of high media salience.

 ## In progress: